noderaider/prebuilt/README.md

 # prebuilt

-**Package and deploy prebuilt versions of node_modules to bypass gcc node-gyp issues.
+**A simple CLI/API tool to package and deploy prebuilt versions of node_modules packages to bypass gcc node-gyp issues.
 This is another level up from node-pre-gyp, if one of your target node_modules does not precompile, you can use this to bundle versions of that entire library.**

 [![Build Status](https://travis-ci.org/noderaider/prebuilt.svg?branch=master)](https://travis-ci.org/noderaider/prebuilt)